quotient-im/Quaternion/README.md

 [Quaternion repo there](https://cloudsmith.io/~quotient/repos/quaternion/groups/).

 A few important notes on these packages in case you're new to them:
-- All these builds come bundled with recent Qt (5.14, as of this writing).
+- All these builds come bundled with recent Qt (5.14 on Linux and 5.15 on other platforms, as of this writing).
-- They are only provided for testing; do not expect the developers to address issues in any but the latest snapshot but feedback on any release is welcome as long as you know which build you run.
+- They are only provided for testing; feedback on _any_ release is welcome as long as you know which build you run; but do not expect the developers to address issues in any but the latest snapshot.
 - In case it's still unclear: these builds are UNSTABLE by default; some may not run at all, and if they do, they may ~~tell you obscenities in your local language, steal your smartphone, and share your private photos~~